sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 coefficients of different predictors.
 Yet there are situations where you really do want to make comparisons between different coefficients.
 Specifically, you might want some kind of standard measure of which predictors have the strongest relationship to the outcome.
-Thit is what **standardised coefficients** aim to do.
+This is what **standardised coefficients** aim to do.

 The basic idea is quite simple; the standardised coefficients are the